Neloy262/lynkeus_task/README.md

 Instructions:

 After cloning the repo create a directory named saved_images under the root directory.
 Create a new conda environment with python 3.9.
 Install the requirements using the requirements.txt file.
-After that enter the ray_server directory and from the terminal run the command:
+After that enter the ray_serve directory and from the terminal run the command:

 serve run serve_deployment:image_model